How to Select the Best Dog GPS Tracker

 Types of battery life to consider

-Whether you decide to try one of the dog GPS trackers that I recommend or another tracker you find on the internet, make sure to check the stated battery life.
-There are numerous factors that impact battery life so there's no definite answer.
-Most trackers will state a battery life up to a certain number of days, weeks or months.
+Whatever tracker you choose, make sure to check the stated battery life.
+Most trackers will state a battery life up to a certain number of days, weeks, or months.
 This may indicate estimated typical battery life or maximum battery life.

-- Typical battery life.
-This will be unique to your dog and depend on how active they are, where you live, and the amount of time spent outside their Safe Zone.
-In particular, if you spend a lot of time traveling away from home, your average battery life will be a lot lower.
-Once you get your tracker, you should keep track of how long the battery tends to last for your dog.
+• Typical battery life.
+This will depend on how active your dog is, where you live, and where you travel.
+If you spend a lot of time away from home, your average battery life will be much lower.
+Once you get your tracker, you should keep track of how long the battery tends to last on your dog.

-- Battery life in Lost Dog Mode.
-When set to Lost Dog Mode (aka LIVE Mode or Find My Pet), the tracker will increase the frequency of location updates.
-This will drain the battery much more quickly.
+• Battery life in Lost Dog Mode.
+When set to Lost Dog Mode (or LIVE Mode), the tracker will increase the frequency of location updates, which will drain the battery quickly.

 Other factors that can impact battery life include cellular coverage, GPS availability, and temperature.
 Poor cell coverage will use more battery.
 The GPS connects most easily outdoors and under a clear sky.
 If your dog is indoors (and not in a Safe Zone), the tracker will use more power trying to connect to GPS.
-In general batteries drain more quickly in very cold or hot temperatures.
+Batteries also drain more quickly in very cold or hot temperatures

 Battery Life Comparison